- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 Ashampoo UnInstaller

-Thanks to that control from minute one, when you decide to delete a program, you can reverse the process. all changes associated with that installation with great accuracy.
+Thanks to this control from the very beginning, when you decide to remove a program, you can revert all the changes associated with its installation with great precision.
 It's a paid solution, but the company usually keeps it very up-to-date and with support for the latest software.

 IObit Uninstaller

-IObit Uninstaller It's another popular option, available in both free and paid versions.
-Its operation combines a very clear list of programs and components with a module that, after uninstallation, It searches for junk files, registry entries, broken shortcuts, and other debris..
+IObit Uninstaller is another popular option, available in both free and paid versions.
+It combines a clear list of programs and components with a module that, after uninstallation, searches for junk files, registry entries, broken shortcuts, and other leftover data.

 In addition to managing traditional programs, it allows: